 Decreased diffusing capacity of the lung for carbon monoxide (DLCO) is supportive of emphysema over chronic bronchitis.

 obstructive pattern, decreased DLCO

 Provides better visualization of type and distribution of lung tissue damage and bulla formation than CXR.

 In contrast to smoking-related COPD, alpha-1 antitrypsin deficiency mainly affects lower fields.

-Useful in excluding other underlying pulmonary disease and in preoperative assessment.
+Useful in excluding other underlying pulmonary disease, such as bronchiectasis or lung cancer, and in preoperative assessment.

 May be used to exclude asthma if there is diagnostic uncertainty.

 In patients with frequent exacerbations, severe airflow limitation, and/or exacerbations requiring mechanical ventilation, sputum should be sent for culture.